-We have reviewed the top six wall-hung toilets.
+We have reviewed the top six best wall hung toilets.
 We will provide all the information you need to make the best choice for your home.
 Questions such as the GPF (gallons per flush), the carrier compatibility, installation process, and even the ease of flush will all be answered.

 Besides that, we will also share a buyer’s guide to give you some further information on what you should be looking for in this type of toilet.

 A Quick Comparison of Our Favorites in 2022

 |Best Overall||Toto Aquia||

 |Premium Choice||Saniflo 012 Sanistar||

 |American Standard Glenwall||